 Add mint for that refreshing herby flavor.

-Mango salad dressing
+Indian fruit salad dressing

 This homemade dressing is so full of FLAVOR that you’ll start pouring it on everything you get your hands on.
 4 ingredients are all you need for this amazingly sweet and tangy salad dressing.